vellum-ai/vellum-client-generator/README.md

 ## Terraform CDKTF Local Testing
-To test changes to vellum terraform providers you need to create a file at `~/dev.tfrc` with these contents:
+To test changes to the Vellum terraform provider you need to create a file at `~/dev.tfrc` with these contents:

 ```
 provider_installation {